webspirio/clickwise/CONTRIBUTING.md

 ## Development Setup

-1. Clone the repository to your `/wp-content/plugins/` directory as `rybbit-wp`
+1. Clone the repository to your `/wp-content/plugins/` directory as `clickwise-wp`
 2. Activate the plugin in WordPress
 3. Enable Development Mode in the plugin settings for debugging